The faculty and students in social psychology are collaboratively engaged in a wide range of cutting-edge research on topics including the following:

 Subjective Well-Being and studies of what makes people understood by others.

 Applicants to social psychology are admitted to the area and not to specific labs.
 The expectation is that they will work with more than one faculty member during their graduate career.
-All faculty are open to working with graduate students, including Gerald Clore, Benjamin Converse, James Morris, Brian Nosek, Sophie Trawalter, and Timothy Wilson.
-That said, graduate students do have primary advisers.
+All faculty are open to working with graduate students, including Jazmin Brown-Iannuzzi, Gerald Clore, Benjamin Converse, James Morris, Brian Nosek, Sophie Trawalter, Timothy Wilson, and Adrienne Wood.
+That said, all graduate students have primary advisers.